 … to disability justice now

-Join this panel discussion with Leah Lakshimi Piepzna-Samarasinha and disabled and neurodivergent artists Annanda DeSilva, Wy Joung Kou, and Gem Hall, as they talk about becoming artists as disability justice was emerging, and making disabled disability justice artwork now.
+The audience joined a panel discussion with Leah Lakshimi Piepzna-Samarasinha and disabled and neurodivergent artists Annanda DeSilva, Wy Joung Kou, and Gem Hall, as they talked about becoming artists as disability justice was emerging, and making disabled disability justice artwork now.

 ‘Hang out with us as we talk about the current state of DJ art, the future giant challenges we imagine and big dreams we desire to manifest.’